 With either system you will be cool and comfortable this summer, and next winter you will enjoy the comfort and savings of a heating system that is potentially more than two times as efficient as your current system.
-The greater up front cost can be potentially offset by cash incentives and manufacturers discounts.
+The greater up front cost can be potentially offset by cash incentives.

-CEC has two cash incentive programs designed to help pay for heat pump systems.
-The amount of the incentive depends on the efficiency and type of installation.
+CEC has cash incentive programs designed to help pay for heat pump systems.
+This makes it a great time to consider this efficient way of heating your home.
+The amount of the incentive depends on the efficiency and type of system installed.